Does Barnes & Noble Education (BNED) Pay a Dividend? (2026)

 The bottom line on the BNED dividend

-Barnes & Noble Education (BNED) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+Barnes & Noble Education (BNED) pays about 2.57%, or roughly $0.32 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the BNED guide.
 Walnut can show how BNED fits your real portfolio.
 It is not an investment adviser.

 FAQ